Yemeni-Open-Source/.github/profile/README.md

-# This is old the `Yemeni Open Source` repository and its moved to [YemenOpenSource](https://github.com/YemenOpenSource)
+# This is old the `Yemeni Open Source` organization and its moved to [YemenOpenSource](https://github.com/YemenOpenSource)

 We are available on: